redbadger/awesome-badger/chriswhealy/Introduction to WebAssembly Text/10/README.md

 }
 ```

-Other than representing a two-layer namespace, you are free to give this object any property names you like.
+Other than representing a two-level namespace, you are free to give this object any property names you like.
 Whatever you choose however, try always to ensure that the names are self-documenting.

 * `hostEnv.math` points to JavaScript's entire mathematics library.
 So WebAssembly now has access to functions such as `sin`, `cos` or `ln`
 * `hostEnv.js.shared_mem` points to the host environment's block of linear memory.
 Both JavaScript and WebAssembly have full read/write access to this memory